British Association for Behavioural and Cognitive Psychotherapies

-The British Association for Behavioural and Cognitive Psychotherapies (BABCP) is a British-based multi-disciplinary interest group for people involved in the practice and theory of cognitive behaviour therapy.
+The British Association for Behavioural and Cognitive Psychotherapies (BABCP) is a Britain-based multi-disciplinary interest group for people involved in the practice and theory of cognitive behaviour therapy.

 History

 Initially founded as the British Association for Behavioural Psychotherapy in 1972 by a small group including Isaac Marks, the organisation changed name in 1992 to incorporate cognitive therapies.

 Organisation aims and activity

 Based in Bury, the BABCP works to promote cognitive behavioral psychotherapies, disseminate information, set standards, and support local interest groups.
 An annual conference has been held in July every year since 1975, with additional training seminars.
 The peer reviewed journal Behavioural and Cognitive Psychotherapy, with Paul M. Salkovskis as the current Editor-in-Chief, is free to members.
 Members can also apply for accreditation as CBT practitioners, with the qualification used as a formal recognition of CBT training and as guidance in a United Kingdom government initiative to improve access to psychological treatments (Improving Access to Psychological Therapies).